 - Alzheimer's worsens over time.
 Alzheimer's is a progressive disease, where dementia symptoms gradually worsen over several years.
 In its early stages, memory loss is mild, but with late-stage Alzheimer's, individuals lose the ability to carry on a conversation and respond to their environment.
 Alzheimer's is the sixth leading cause of death in the United States.
 Those with Alzheimer's live an average of eight years after their symptoms become noticeable to others, but survival can range from four to 20 years, depending on age and other health conditions.

 Learn more: 10 Warning Signs and Stages of Alzheimer's Disease.

 - Alzheimer's has no current cure, but treatments for symptoms are available and research continues.
-Although current Alzheimer treatments cannot stop Alzheimer's from progressing, they can temporarily slow the worsening of dementia symptoms and improve quality of life for those with Alzheimer's and home care professionals.
+Although current Alzheimer treatments cannot stop Alzheimer's from progressing, they can temporarily slow the worsening of dementia symptoms and improve quality of life for those with Alzheimer's.
 Today, there is a worldwide effort under way to find better ways to treat the disease, delay its onset, and prevent it from developing.